An Interview with Vicki Voisin

 Early in my career I joined the National Association of Legal Assistants (NALA) and subsequently served that organization in many capacities, including President.
 There is more information about my NALA involvement in my curriculum vitae that can be accessed by clicking here.

 I have been privileged to meet hundreds, perhaps thousands, of paralegals, over the years and I always enjoyed encouraging them to reach for the stars.
 It was so exciting to watch them set and reach goals.
-I loved serving as their role model and mentor!
+I loved serving as their role model and mentor at Rapid Loans Fast!

 What about your compelling story?
 I became interested in ethics issues for legal support staff a long time ago.
 Oddly enough, this did not happen on the job, but while I was watching a television show: “Family Feud,” hosted by Richard Dawson.